 Many students come to college with a prior history of mental health difficulties or treatment.

-In a recent national survey 16% of college students reported being diagnosed with a depressive disorder, many within the last year.
+Sixteen percent of college students reported being diagnosed with a depressive disorder in a recent national survey, many within the last year.
 Over 90% of persons who commit suicide have a diagnosable mental disorder, typically a depressive disorder or substance abuse disorder.

-- Most suicidal persons want to live but are unable to see alternatives to their problems.
+- Most suicidal persons want to live but cannot see alternatives to their problems.

 - Talking about suicide does not cause someone to be suicidal.

-- Just because a person talks about suicide (expresses his/her feelings), does not mean he/she is no longer at risk for suicide.
+- Just because a person talks about suicide (expresses their feelings) does not mean they are no longer at risk for suicide.

 - Most suicide attempts are expressions of extreme distress, not harmless bids for attention.

 The following signs may mean someone is at risk for suicide.
-The risk of suicide is greater if a behavior is new or has increased and if it seems related to a painful event, loss or change.
-If you or someone you know exhibits any of these signs, seek help as soon as possible by calling the Lifeline at 800.273.8255 (TALK).
+The risk of suicide is greater if a behavior is new or has increased and seems related to a painful event, loss or change.
+If you or someone you know exhibits any of these signs, seek help as soon as possible by calling or texting 988 Suicide and Crisis Lifeline at 988.